ikluft/prefvote/README.md

 The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).

 STV ws the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 But STV has largely fallen out of favor because studies of voting methods found it lacking on some desirable characteristics.
+STV was retained while modernizing the code to develop testing infrastructure.

- While no voting method can be perfect, methods which meet Condorcet requirements are among the best around.
+ While no voting method is perfect, methods which meet Condorcet requirements are among the best around.
 So the second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
 Next up will be [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).